 As well as providing free fresh produce to many Craft Guild events throughout the year, Reynolds is a founding sponsor of the Graduate Awards, now entering its 13th year.

 Action Against Hunger is an international humanitarian organisation committed to ending child hunger.

-In 2014 and 2015, Reynolds was delighted to help the dedicated team at Action Against Hunger raise urgently needed funds at Taste of London, providing various fresh produce items for their stall.
+Reynolds supports the dedicated team at Action Against Hunger to raise urgently needed funds at Taste of London, providing various fresh produce items for their stall.

-Reynolds continues to support the charity by providing fresh produce for other fund-raising initiatives.
+Reynolds also supports the charity by providing fresh produce for other fund-raising initiatives.